 My dissertation is titled Cycles of Agreement: Romance Clitics in Diachrony.

-d) Historical differences in the evolution of types of se in Romanian and Spanish (in collaboration with Jonathan E. MacDonald).
+i) The role of null subjects in the development of se constructions in Romance and Slavic (in collaboration with Jonathan E. MacDonald).

 For more information, click on the menu on the upper right.